tranqui/tranqui/README.md

 ## Hi there, I'm Josh (he/him) 👋

-I'm a theoretical physicist based in Bristol, UK.
+I've been writing code since I was small, but for the last 9+ years I've been getting paid to do it in academia.

 ![tranqui's Stats](https://github-readme-stats.vercel.app/api?username=tranqui&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

 ## 📚 About me

-I have 9+ years of experience in academic research in statistical physics.
+I've been researching various topics in statistical physics for the last 9+ years.
 My work is equal parts software development and analytics (of the pen-and-paper variety).
+I'm based in Bristol but I mostly work remotely with my collaborators elsewhere in the UK and in Germany.

 You can read more about my research and find a curated list of my github repositories on my personal website: